Walking Meditation

 Map the Anxiety Cycle

-Mapping the anxiety cycle means drawing out how triggers lead to anxious thoughts, body feelings, and avoidance behaviors that help briefly but keep anxiety going.
-This process takes 10-15 minutes of focused thinking.
+Mapping the anxiety cycle means drawing out how triggers lead to anxious thoughts, physical feelings, and avoidance behaviors that temporarily help but ultimately keep anxiety going with 10-15 minutes of structured thinking.

 10-15 min